'World's Ugliest Dog' Elwood dies in New Jersey

 "It was very sudden," said a tearful Karen Quigley, 52, of Sewell, New Jersey, who adopted Elwood in 2006.
-The homely but lovable 5-pound (2.3-kg) canine died Thursday, on Thanksgiving morning.
+The homely but lovable 5-pound (11-kg) canine died Thursday, on Thanksgiving morning.

 "He was in my arms," Quigley said.
 She said the veterinarian believed he might have had some kind of cancer.